arcs-njit-edu/docs/docs/migration/faqs.md

-### Question 7: How will the migration impact access to specialized software or applications that I currently use on Lochness?
+### How will the migration impact access to specialized software or applications that I currently use on Lochness?
 <details>
 <summary> <b>Answer</b>: </summary>
  The research facilitation team is dedicated to ensuring a smooth transition for users in terms of software and applications: